harp-lab/GPUJoin/README.md

-`natural_join.cu` performance comparison for 2 pass implementation using non atomic and atomic operation.
+Performance comparison for 2 pass implementation using non atomic and atomic operation.
 Time are given in seconds: